Submission of Sustainable Ideas

 This budget is used to support investments that lead, for example, to a sustainable reduction in energy, material or water consumption, wastewater, exhaust air or waste, but also nature conservation measures or those aimed at changing behavior (e.g. information offerings).
 Applications with a pilot character are given priority.
 If measures are associated with an improvement for the work of the applying agency, an own contribution increases the probability of funding.

-A review panel with members from students, scientific staff, professors of the medical faculty, as well as areas of administration and the GB6 of the UKB will review the applications together with Prorector Annette Scheersoi and Dean Bernd Weber.
+A review panel with members from students, scientific staff, professors of the medical faculty, as well as areas of administration and the GB6 of the UKB will review the applications together with Prorector Annette Scheersoi and the Vice Dean's Office for Sustainability.

 Please submit applications directly to the university: nachhaltige-ideen@uni-bonn.de.